2014 - 2015 Season

 March 15, 4 pm, Cox Hall, South Shore Conservatory, Hingham, MA

-Some of SSC's most talented alumni return to wow us with a wealth of musical styles from large percussion to opera singing divas!
+Some of SSC's most talented alumni return to wow us with a wealth of musical styles from a large percussion piece to an amazing opera performance!
+In addition to giving their musical performance, each alumni performer will share their amazing journey since leaving SSC.

 |From Vienna with Love: An All-Mozart Extravaganza